Canada–Greece relations: Trade relations

+Bilateral merchandise trade between Canada and Greece totaled $647.2 million CAD in 2024.
 Canada's main exports to Greece are paper, furs, machinery, vegetables, aircraft and pharmaceutical products.
 Canadian merchandise imports from Greece include preserved food products, aluminium, fats and oils, and fertilizers.
 Greece's business community with relations to Canada and Canadian companies operating in Greece set up the Hellenic-Canadian Chamber of Commerce in 1996, whose mission is to foster the development of business relations between the two countries in trade, finance, services and investments.

-Bilateral merchandise trade between Canada and Greece totalled $256.3 million CAD in 2011.
-Canadian exports to Greece totaled $117 million CAD, led by furs, vegetables and pharmaceutical products.
-Greek exports to Canada totaled $186 million CAD in 2014, led by food products, fats, oil (not crude) and iron/steel.